axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 |portal-process-list-view-page|

-If you’re looking for a specific process, you can search your keyword in search field marked in the image above.
-The search will look up your keyword in process names, process descriptions and process categories, then filter the process list accordingly.
+To find a specific process, search by keywords in the search field (top left below the home icon in the image above).
+The search will look in process names, process descriptions and process categories, then filter the process list accordingly.

 .. warning::
-   Don’t confuse the process search with the global Axon Ivy Portal search which you find in the
-   header area of the Portal.
+   Don’t confuse the process search with the global |axon-ivy| Portal search which you find in the header area of the Portal.

-When you select a process from the list, a new case of this process is started.
-Please be aware, that after you finished your activities in the case you will be re-directed to the **Dashboard**  and not the :guilabel:`Full Process List`.
+To start a new instance of a process, select the process in the list.
+We call this instance a **case**.
+After you finish your activities in the case, you will be re-directed to the **Dashboard**, not to the :guilabel:`Full Process List`.

 .. _values_of_default_image: